-- Take notes about a speech, lecture or book you read after because it forces you to remember what was said or done
+- Take notes about a speech, lecture or book you read because it forces you to remember what was said or done.

-- Use the four-details exercise, which consists of remembering four things about a person
+- Use the four-details observation exercise, which consists of remembering four things about a person.

 Improving your memory is critical to not only helping you become a genius but to also ensure your cognitive fitness lasts longer than just your 20s.

 Let’s be honest: there are so many things that are competing for our attention.
 An audiobook, Netflix, a new mobile game and Facebook stalking — err, browsing.
 But what about books?
 Unfortunately, reading has become a lost artform, since many of us don’t peruse books as much as we should.
 It should be time to make reading great again.